ngraczykowski/iris-root/organization-name-agent/README.md

 ```
 Sample configuration is prepared in repository main folder under `config`.

-For local run simply copy `config/application.local.yaml` into `config/application.yaml` - and prepare rabbitmq queues in your system (for example using https://gitlab.silenteight.com/sens/common-docker-infrastructure).
+For local run simply fill params in `config/application.yaml` - and prepare rabbitmq queues in your system (for example using https://gitlab.silenteight.com/sens/common-docker-infrastructure).

 ### running agent without installation